NKGarzonGrajales/NKGarzonGrajales/README.md

 - **LinkedIn**: [Nidia Karina Garzón Grajales](https://www.linkedin.com/in/nidiag22/)
 - **Email**: [karycyber22@hotmail.com](mailto:karycyber22@hotmail.com)
-- **Telefóno**:  3160555561
+- **Telefóno**:  +57 3160555561

 ---

 ## 💡 About Me

-Hello!
-I'm Nidia, a Junior Full-Stack Developer currently transitioning from Electronics Engineering with a deep passion for technology and problem-solving.
+I'm a Junior Full-Stack Developer currently transitioning from Electronics Engineering with a deep passion for technology and problem-solving.
 With experience in IT Business Development, I decided to dive into the world of coding, and here I am building cool things with modern web technologies!

 - 🌱 I'm constantly learning and growing my skills in **React**, **Next.js**, **Node.js**, **TypeScript**, **PostgreSQL**, and more.
 - 🔧 My journey in tech has taught me that there's always more to discover, and I love every challenge.